 A 2017 study suggests that milk has anti-inflammatory properties, which led to many dietitians recommending it to their arthritis patients.
 However, dairy products contain a special type of protein that may irritate the tissues around the joints.
-Because of this, many people with arthritis develop worse symptoms after increasing their dairy intake.
+Because of this, some people with arthritis experience worsening of symptoms after increasing their dairy intake.
 While the evidence is conflicting, experts recommend that people with arthritis evaluate their symptoms; if dairy seems to exacerbate the condition, eliminate it from the diet.

 In 2009, researchers at the Mount Sinai School of Medicine published a study on the effects of diet on disease prevention.
 They found that eliminating fried and processed foods helps reduce inflammation and restore the body’s natural defenses.
 Additionally, avoiding these foods can lead to weight loss.
 Generally, less weight means less stress on the joints, which can also alleviate arthritis pain.